Battle of Trafalgar order of battle: Matching the plan to the real battle

-The French and Spanish were crowded into Cadiz Harbour, protected by shore batteries.
+The French and Spanish were crowded into Cádiz Harbour, protected by shore batteries.
 Nelson entertained briefly a proposal to sail up to the entrance to the harbour and saturate it with the new Congreve Rocket, setting the enemy ships on fire.
 That is exactly what Villeneuve was hoping they would do.
 He believed the combined fire of shore and ship was the best chance of destroying Nelson.
 He delayed, hoping to exploit any impetuosity and impatience the younger commander might evidence.

 Nelson's link to the enemy was an unobtrusive line of spy ships.
 The enemy saw only the first in line observing them at a distance.
 That ship was in signal range of another, which was in range of another, all the way back to Nelson, wherever he happened to be.

 Higher-level decisions were being made by Napoleon, who could not wait indefinitely for the opportunity to invade Britain, and who had switched his attention to war on the continent, especially Austria and Italy.
-He needed Villeneuve in the Mediterranean and issued an order to sail out of Cadiz immediately.
+He needed Villeneuve in the Mediterranean and issued an order to sail out of Cádiz immediately.

 Napoleon however, was not as skilled in naval matters and imagined that a fleet of 40 or so large vessels could leave port in an instant.
 It could take a considerable time for that many ships to get out of port, even under the best conditions.
 Moreover, they could not do so without favourable winds.
 If the winds were fickle, progress would be even slower and if the winds were contrary, the whole operation would be impossible.

 British fleet

 The table below shows the British vessels as they were deployed just prior to engagement.
 HMS Africa, somewhat detached to the north due to a combination of weather and a missed signal during the night, was supposed to have been fourth from last, in the lee column.
 The rest of the ships-of-the-line were divided into two columns, with the weather column forming the northern flank and the lee column the southern flank.
 The enemy line had been sailing north to south in front of the wind.
 Just as the battle was beginning they turned individually anticlockwise, wore ship, and came into the wind, hoping to bear down on Nelson.
 The order of British ships in the table is the one of that moment.
 Prior to closing with the enemy, they were in a single line, and after engagement, the ships manoeuvred to assume the best firing positions.
 The British fleet of the battle consisted of 33 warships, 27 of which were ships of the line.
-During the battle the frigates (which had been the force observing Cadiz) and smaller vessels acted in support to the fleet, relaying messages and towing ships but did not engage.
+During the battle the frigates (which had been the force observing Cádiz) and smaller vessels acted in support to the fleet, relaying messages and towing ships but did not engage.
 When Collingwood took command after Nelson's death he transferred to Euralyus as his own flagship, the Royal Sovereign, was badly damaged.